How to Resuscitate a Deeply Discharged AGM Battery?

 What is an AGM Battery?

-AGM or Absorbent Glass Material batteries are sealed Lead-Acid batteries that are spill-proof and more reliable than typical Lead-Acid batteries.
-These batteries are lighter than the traditional one and hazard free.
+AGM or Absorbent Glass Material batteries are sealed Lead-Acid, spill-proof, and more reliable than typical Lead-Acid batteries.
+These batteries are lighter than the traditional ones and hazard-free.

 How Do You Recognize an AGM Battery?